 Dealing with Depression

-If you or a loved one are in crisis or experiencing suicidal thoughts, there are free, 24/7 services that can help – like the National Suicide Prevention Lifeline, The Trevor Project Lifeline, and Crisis Connections.
+If you or a loved one are in crisis or experiencing suicidal thoughts, there are free, 24/7 services that can help – like the 988 Suicide & Crisis Lifeline, The Trevor Project Lifeline, and Crisis Connections.

 Depression is a serious and common medical condition.
 In fact, in 2017, the National Institute of Mental Health reported that 3.2 million American teens had experienced at least one major depressive episode.
 And over 60% of those teens did not receive treatment.
 While it’s normal to feel sad or lonely sometimes, if those feelings prevent you from living your life fully, it may be time to seek medical help.